BUILDING A FOUNDATION

 Ashlea Green is the Core Instructor in the Intensive English Program.
 Green has a B.A. in English with TESOL certification from Old Dominion University, graduate course work in Instructional Technology at Georgia State University, course work in British history and politics at Oxford University, and an M.A. in TESOL/Linguistics from Ohio University, where she was awarded outstanding teaching assistant of the year.
 In addition to teaching ESL in university and community college settings, her experiences as an educator have ranged from working with Vietnamese refugees to teaching undergraduate linguistics courses to conducting teacher-training seminars for ESL/EFL educators.
 Green's administrative experience includes directing USAID/IIE-funded programs for Egyptian EFL teachers and teacher-trainers, and, just prior to coming to Western Carolina University, overseeing a creative services office, where she received national recognition for her design work.
 Recently, she has had work published in several TESOL publications, including "New Ways of Classroom Assessment" (2013) and "Language Teaching: Insights from Other Fields" (2014), and is currently conducting a study of faculty reading, writing and assessment expectations.
 Green has taught in Western Carolina University's Intensive English Program since 2010.

-Hilary Lindler is the Admissions Specialist for the Intensive English Program.
+Hilary Lindler is on the Staff of IEP and handles admissions for the Intensive English Program.
 She has lived in Cullowhee for over a decade, and attended Western Carolina University as both an undergraduate and a graduate student.
 When she was an undergraduate, Hilary studied abroad in Rennes, France through WCU’s International Programs and Services Office (IPS).
 Before becoming the IEP student advisor, she volunteered with IPS for over seven years.

 Jordan Parsons is an Instructor in the Intensive English Program.
 She graduated with honors with a B.S. in Communication and B.A. in Spanish ('09) from Western Carolina University.
 During that time she spent a semester in Monterry, Mexico studying Spanish, through WCU’s International Program’s and Services Office (IPS), and spent her final semester interning at WLOS-News13 in Asheville, NC.
 She completed her M.A.T. in TESOL also at WCU ('11), and taught two years of private elementary school before joining the IEP upon graduation in January of 2012.
 When she is not teaching, she spends her time raising her two future catamounts with her husband in Cullowhee.
 The Parsons are avid sports fans and are active members of the local community.